avr-aics-riken/HIVE/README.md

 ### MacOSX

-MacOSX requires gcc-4.8 or later and openmpi.
+MacOSX requires gcc-4.8 and openmpi.
+(gcc-5 is not supported due to New ABI problem)

 #### Setup